CyFI-Lab-Public/RetroScope/README.md

 The majority of RetroScope's code is in the dalvik/vm/zombie directory.

 Please be sure to read the [RetroScope paper](https://www.usenix.org/system/files/conference/usenixsecurity16/sec16_paper_saltaformaggio.pdf) before working with RetroScope.

+A demo of RetroScope recovering a suspect's chat session from a memory image of the Telegram app is available on YouTube at: [https://youtu.be/bsKTmZEgxiE](https://youtu.be/bsKTmZEgxiE).

 This code is provided as is.
 If you extend it in any way/fix any bugs, then please reach out to me.
 I will be glad to incorporate any upgrades and give you due credit! :)